SlicingDice/slicingdice-python/README.md

 * `uses_test_endpoint (bool)` - If false the client will send requests to production end-point, otherwise to tests end-point.

 ### `get_database()`
 Get information about current database(related to api keys informed on construction).
 This method corresponds to a `GET` request at `/database`.
-**IMPORTANT:** You can't make this request on `/test` end-point.

 #### Request example